mridubhatnagar/blogs-backup/ckyzyp3qa0fi88es17l162y8m.md

 6. Book then explains how to calculate your net taxable income?
 What are the available deductions?
 Which instruments can you invest in for tax-saving purposes?

 7. Standard deduction of 50,000 is available.
-Following instruments come under 80C:
+You can claim Rs 1.5 lac deduction under section 80C.Following instruments come under 80C:

     - PF deduction
     - PPF investment